-Early Morning Self Care Routine – This is different for everyone.
-It usually includes coffee or tea, washing, stretching, yoga or prayer, walking the dog and the like.
-I always include looking at the painting or reference photo as early as possible so that my mind gets focused in the direction of my morning’s work.
+Early Morning Self-Care Routine – This is different for everyone.
+It usually includes coffee or tea, washing, stretching, yoga or prayer, walking the dog, and the like.
+I always include looking at the painting or reference photo as early as possible so that my mind gets focused on the direction of my morning’s work.
 What would be your ideal that gets you in the proper frame of mind to create?

 There are also some things we probably should avoid before a creative session.
 I avoid checking my emails because I want to minimize distractions.
 I definitely avoid social media.
 Once I get into that the time flies and cuts into my best creative hour.
 I put off making any phone calls, too, if I can.
 There may be things that you should think about avoiding.
 What sort of things get you out of the creative mood?

 Wendy writes in her journal and gets in touch with how she is feeling that day.
 I rarely do that.
 I don’t do that when I have a 9 to 5 job because I’d have to go to it whether I feel like it or not.
 So I take my creative sessions as seriously as any job – only a really enjoyable one where I’m self-employed.